-- del_owner -- Clear the owner field. - set_owner -- Sets the owner to the selected or entered owner. - ♦ actionname.set_owner may optionally be set to a comma delimited list or a single value. - set_owner_to_self -- Sets the owner to the logged in user. - del_resolution -- Clears the resolution field - set_resolution -- Sets the resolution to the selected value. - ♦ actionname.set_resolution may optionally be set to a comma delimited list or a single value.
+- del_owner -- Clear the owner field. - set_owner -- Sets the owner to the selected or entered owner.
+Defaults to the current user.
+When [ticket] restrict_owner = true, the select will be populated with users that have TICKET_MODIFY permission and an authenticated session. - actionname.set_owner may optionally be set to a comma delimited list of users that will be used to populate the select, or a single user. - set_owner_to_self -- Sets the owner to the logged in user. - del_resolution -- Clears the resolution field. - set_resolution -- Sets the resolution to the selected value. - actionname.set_resolution may optionally be set to a comma delimited list or a single value.
+Example: